topimg

 By Judy Favero

 In 1874 a grocery clerk, Frederick H. Badet, and a woodworker, John W. Teel, begansbtoy2 to produce croquet balls, mallets, and stakes by hand in their spare time.
-Their workshop, on the west bank of South Bend’s St. Joseph River east millrace, was only 15 square feet, and the total investment of the two men was only $1,302.40.
+Their workshop, on the west bank of South Bend’s St. Joseph River east millrace, was just big enough for woodworking equipment and seven employees and the total investment of Badet and Teel was only $1,302.40.

 Because croquet was one of the few outdoor activities in which proper young women of that era could indulge, the croquet sets produced by Badet and Teel gained popularity throughout the country.
 Their business thrived.